ahmedyasser2005/Data-Structures-Visualizer/README.md

 - Add more interactive controls for user input.
 - Implement additional data structures (linked lists, trees, etc.).
 - Improve UI with animations and real-time updates.

-## Note

-This project was originally developed using the Raylib library; however, it did not fully meet my expectations or align with the advanced features I envisioned.
-To enhance functionality and visual quality, I decided to rebuild the project using SFML.